thenewboston-blockchain/Bank/v1/bank_registrations/README.md

 After receiving the registration request, the validator will create a bank registration which will be initially set to "pending".
 The validator then responds to the bank as confirmation that the request had been received.
 Note that the ID in the response does not match the `source_bank_registration_pk`.
-This is because each node maintains it's own separate copy of the bank registrations.
+This is because each node maintains their own separate copy of the bank registration.

 Response (Validator > Bank):
 ```json